 Gaining new subscribers is just one of the tasks you’ll focus on when you become familiar with the social media marketing basics.

 There’s plenty for a social media manager to do in a day.
 From content creation to audience engagement, using social media for marketing requires a variety of skills and strategies.

 I’ll dive into more of these skills and strategies in this video.
 Whether you want to hire someone to handle your social media promotion or take it on yourself, you’ll have a pretty good understanding of social media marketing and management after this video.

 I can’t talk about the basics without first giving you a definition of social media marketing, so let’s start there.

 Social media marketing means using different social media channels to reach your target audience and achieve your business goals, whether those goals are to interact with more people or get more sales.

 Social media management is a similar term that refers to the action of putting together and implementing a social media marketing strategy for your business.
-Your strategy may include both paid advertising and organic, or free, tactics.

 The cost of social media

 If you’re considering how much social media costs, the answer depends on what you do.
 Running social media ads costs as much as your budget allows, with some minimum spend requirements in place on different platforms.